ZerocoolVishal/medinfi-analytics/README.md

 ABOUT THE FRAMEWORK
 -------------------

-Medinfi Analytics is build using Yii2 Framework, Yii 2 Basic Project Template is a skeleton [Yii 2](http://www.yiiframework.com/) application best for rapidly creating small projects.
+Medinfi Analytics is build using Yii2 Framework, Yii 2 Basic Project Template is a skeleton [Yii 2](http://www.yiiframework.com/)

-The template contains the basic features including user login/logout and a contact page.
-It includes all commonly used configurations that would allow you to focus on adding new features to your application.

 DIRECTORY STRUCTURE
 -------------------